 Japan is also very nice to visit during winter time and there are few things you can do Japan in winter time that makes your trip more memorable here.

 This mountain is located in the center of Japan’s main island of Honshū and it stands about 2568 meters above the sea level.
 Mount Asama is famous for its eruption in 1783.
 About 1500 people died in its volcanic eruption.

 This mountain is considered the most active volcano in Honshū and has recently erupted again in year 2009.
 Despite the potential that Asama has for molten lava eruption, it is still the most popular destination for summer vacations.
 Visitors come to the mountains to ski in the adjoining valleys and use the natural hot springs.

-Mount Aso is actually of five separate volcanic peaks.
-Mount Asu is located on the southern island of Kyushu near the city of Kumamoto and it covers a very wide area.
+Mount Aso is actually one of five separate volcanic peaks.
+Moreover, Mount Aso is located on the southern island of Kyushu near the city of Kumamoto and it covers a very wide area.
 One of these five volcanoes is Mt.
 Nakadake which is still active and the main attraction of this area.
 Other peaks are also popular.
 People can take a short or long walk in the area.

 Mount Fuji is less than two hours away from Tokyo and it is one of the most famous volcanoes in Japan.
 Also, many people visit this area annually.
 According to local legends, Mount Fuji was built in one day and the most recent volcano was on top of an old mountain about 10 thousand years ago.
 Climbing Fuji is a very popular and is a favorite destination for visitors.
 At the top of the mountain, there is a post office where tourists can send their postcards from 3800 above sea level to their loved ones.